Why a Uniform Might Work for You

 It's really a double standard.

-While it might be fairly common for men to wear variations on the same outfit every day, for women it is harder to achieve the same kind of wardrobe simplicity.
+While it might be fairly common for men to wear variations on the same outfit every day, for women it's harder to achieve the same kind of wardrobe simplicity.
 As Susan Sorokanich, a 60ish interior decorator explains, "You need to have a lot of self-confidence in your choices."
 She wears a black boat neck shirt with three-quarter sleeves and slim-fitting blue jeans, adding jewelry or a scarf for variety (much like a man who owns several snazzy ties to go with his navy suits).
 She'll don denim shorts if she's gardening, and black trousers if she's meeting a new client or going out for dinner.
 "I don't waste any time shopping for clothes or deciding what to wear every day," says Sorokanich, who's been dressing this way for nearly 20 years.
 "It's been so incredibly liberating."

 Women do feel social pressure to wear different outfits every day.
 Every time I've written about a capsule wardrobe, I've talked about ways to accomplish that even with a small number of clothes.
 And maybe the socialite or royal doesn't dare wear the same thing twice.
 They probably need wardrobe mistresses and on-call couturiers.
 But the rest of us aren't on display.